 The rhyme and reason behind startup valuations

-There are several things to know about both the opportunity of startups, and the investors who fund them, for these mind-bending examples to start making sense.
+There are several things to know about both the opportunity of startups, and the investors who fund them, for these mind-bending valuation examples to start making sense.

-1. Startups are based on a secret
+1. Tech startup valuations are based on a secret

 2. Opportunities are more valuable to some than others